khalisfadil/converting-PCD-binary-to-ascii-format/README.md

 # converting-PCD-binary-to-ascii-format
 # PCD-file converter

-this code suppose to convert the PCD file that is in binary format and cannot be open in pcl-viewer.
+this algorithm suppose to convert the PCD file that is in binary format into ASCII format so that it can be vizualize in pcl-viewer.

 go to the `test.py` and put your file name in the
 ```bash